-Gum disease is one of the most common ailments facing Americans today, with more than 80% of adults suffering with some form of periodontal disease by the time they are 45.
-One of the most dangerous things about gum disease is that many of the early symptoms are easy to ignore, which is why 4 out of 5 people don’t realize they have gum disease.
+It is one of the most common ailments facing Americans today.
+More than 80% of adults suffer with some form of periodontal disease by the time they are 45.
+One of the most dangerous things about it is that many of the early symptoms are easy to ignore.
+This is why 4 out of 5 people don’t realize they have gum disease.
 The first stages are the easiest to ignore.
 Read on to learn how to catch gum disease early, before you end up losing teeth.

-Fortunately, researchers have uncovered many of the causes of gum disease.
-Here are just a few of the things that can put you at a higher risk for developing this condition.
+There are several different causes for gum disease, some of which can be avoided.
+Here are a few of the things that can put you at a higher risk for developing this condition.

-Studies have shown that people who have gum disease are more likely to have kids who also struggle with gum disease.
-Talk with your parents, grandparents, and adult siblings to see if they struggle with gum disease.
+Studies show that people who have gum disease are more likely to have kids who also struggle with it.
+Talk with your parents, grandparents, and adult siblings to see if it runs in the family.

-Certain lifestyle habits can also put you at a higher risk for developing gum disease.
-For examples, smoking, using chewing tobacco, or eating lots of starchy or sugary foods could make it easier for oral bacteria to grow.
+Certain lifestyle habits can also put you at a higher risk for developing periodontal disease.
+For example, smoking, using chewing tobacco, or eating lots of starchy or sugary foods could make it easier for oral bacteria to grow.
 Parents who share eating utensils or straws can also spread oral bacteria to children, putting them at a higher risk for gingivitis.

-Hormonal changes during pregnancy can cause gingivitis, which is why women should take their dental health very seriously.
-Certain illnesses or medications that alter hormonal balances have also been shown to be linked to gum disease.
-For example, since diabetics tend to have saliva that is higher in sugar, they are more likely to develop gum disease than people who don’t live with the condition.
+Hormonal changes during pregnancy can cause gingivitis.
+This is why women should take their dental health very seriously.
+Certain illnesses or medications that alter hormonal balances can also put you at risk.
+For example, since diabetics tend to have saliva that is higher in sugar, they are more likely to develop gum disease than people who don’t.

-Fortunately, you won’t wake up with full-blown periodontitis overnight.
-Gum disease progresses in stages, and every stage of the illness is completely treatable.
-Here are the stages of gum disease and how your periodontist in Indianapolis and Fishers could help you.
+You won’t wake up with full-blown periodontitis overnight.
+It progresses in stages, and every stage of the illness is completely treatable.
+Here are the stages of gum disease and how one of the best periodontists in Indianapolis and Fishers could help you.

-Early gingivitis is marked by bad breath, bleeding while flossing, and gums that are reddened or irritated.
-During early gingivitis, the gum tissue starts to pull away from the teeth slightly, creating a pocket that measures between 2mm to 4mm deep using a periodontal probe.
+Early gingivitis comes with bad breath, bleeding while flossing, and red gums.
+During early gingivitis, the gum tissue starts to pull away from the teeth.
+It creates a pocket that measures between 2mm to 4mm deep.

 Treatments for Gingivitis